Best practices for file formats

 When it is necessary to save files in a proprietary format, consider including a readme.txt file in your directory that documents the name and version of the software used to generate the file, as well as the company who made the software.
 This could help you down the road if you need to figure out how to open these files again!

-The Library of Congress has created a Sustainability of Digital Formats web site that discusses this topic in great depth.
+The Library of Congress has published a Recommended Formats Statement that discusses this topic in great depth.

 Guidelines for choosing formats